 In reality Murray is a man.
 It is Murray's right to believe that Murray is not a man, but Murray cannot compel others to believe this.
 Women and children in particular should not be forced to lie or obfuscate about someone's sex.

 I reserve the right to use the pronouns "he" and "him" to refer to male people.

 Biological sex as unchanging and central: Maya Forstater's vision

 The court's verdict explains that Forstater's ideas are rooted in the fact that there are only two sexesmale and female, and therefore gender identity does not exist or is not important.
 It is clear that Forstater has no intention of changing his mind or considering the possibility of being wrong.
 Furthermore, Forstater believes that his ideas are scientifically grounded, and nevertheless rejects the idea that contemporary science is progressively detaching itself from this view (emphasis mine):

 The core of the Claimant's belief is that sex is biologically immutable.
 There are only two sexes, male and female.
 She considers this is a material reality. [...]

 It is sex that is fundamentally important, rather than "gender", "gender identity" or "gender expression".
-She will not accept in any circumstances that a trans woman is in reality a woman or that a trans man is a man. [...]
+She will not accept under any circumstances that a trans woman is actually a woman or that a trans man is a man. [...]

 The Claimant largely ignores intersex conditions and the fact that biological opinion is increasingly moving away from an absolutist approach to there being genes the presence or absence of which determine specific attributes, to understanding that it is necessary to analyze which genes are present, which are switched on, the extent to which they are switched on and the way in which they interact with other genes. [...]